xellu/dishook/README.md

 <title: text> - the text that will be shown as the title
 <description: text> - the text that will be shown as the title

-<author.name: name> - the author name&emsp;
+<author.name: name> - the author name
-<author.url: link> - the link it will be redirecting after clicking on the author name&emsp;
+<author.url: link> - the link it will be redirecting after clicking on the author name
-<author.icon: link> - link to the image that will be shown next to the author name&emsp;
+<author.icon: link> - link to the image that will be shown next to the author name

-{field name;field content} - fields, to set the field title use the 1st half (field name) to define the content use the 2nd half (field content)&emsp;
+{field name;field content} - fields, to set the field title use the 1st half (field name) to define the content use the 2nd half (field content)

 <footer: text> - the text thats going to be shown at the bottom of the embed